zacharyajackson/scrum-special/README.md

 # Yesterday

-- Yadda 1.
-- Yadda 2.
+- Monday.
+- Prep for Tommorrow.

 # Today

+- Tuesday.
-- I edited this dev-branch for clarity.
+- Prep for Tomorrow.
-- took care of Yadda 1.

 # Tomorrow

-- Weekly Report.
-- P.E.
-Activities.
+- Wednesday.
+- Mobile / Prep for Vacation.

 Thanks for taking the time to check out this README.md,

 ### enjoy 🎉

----
+- Vacation

 ## Template

+- For Futures In Deveopment.